sibu-07/linear_regression_from_scratch/README.md

 ### Running the Streamlit App

-To run the House Price Prediction app, execute the following command in your terminal:
+To run the Salary Price Prediction app, execute the following command in your terminal:

 ```bash
 streamlit run main.py